datalad/datalad/CONTRIBUTING.md

 appreciated by the more experienced developers as it helps free up their time to concentrate on other issues.

+## Maintenace teams coordination

+We distinguish particular aspects of DataLad's functionality, each corresponding to parts of the code base in this repository, and loosely maintain teams assigned to these aspects.
+While any contributor can tackle issues on any aspect, you may want to refer to members of such teams (via GitHub tagging or review requests) or the team itself (via GitHub issue label ``team-<area>``) when creating a PR, feature request, or bug report.
+Members of a team are encouraged to respond to PRs or issues within the given area, and pro-actively improve robustness, user experience, documentation, and performance of the code.

+New and existing contributors are invited to join teams:

+- **core**: core API/commands (@datalad/team-core)

+- **git**: Git interface (e.g. GitRepo, protocols, helpers, compatibility) (@datalad/team-git)

+- **gitannex**: git-annex interface (e.g. AnnexRepo, protocols, helpers, compatibility) (@datalad/team-gitannex)

+- **remotes**: (special) remote implementations (@datalad/team-remotes)

+- **runner**: sub-process execution and IO (@datalad/team-runner)

+- **services**: interaction with 3rd-party services (create-sibling*, downloaders, credentials, etc.) (@datalad/team-services)

 ## Recognizing contributions

 We welcome and recognize all contributions from documentation to testing to code development.